 The lens packages at Eyeconic comes in three different options.

 - Platinum – The platinum package comes with your 1.67 high-index lenses.
-These lenses provide you with the thinnest and lightest lens and is ideal for anyone with stronger prescriptions.
+These lenses provide you with the thinnest and lightest lens and are ideal for anyone with a stronger prescriptions.
 High-index lenses are impact resistant but not as much as polycarbonate.
-High-index lenses do give you the most scratch resistant lens out of all of the plastic-based lenses.
+High-index lenses do give you the most scratch-resistant lens out of all of the plastic-based lenses.
 This lens package comes with 100% UV protection as well as the anti-reflective coating.